ansible/receptor-collection/roles/setup/README.md

     receptor_service_name: 'receptor'

-Name of service inside the OS.
-Used only in case local_receptor is true and if you want multiple service running on OS.
+Name of systemd service that runs receptor.
+Used only when local_receptor is true.

 ---